-Jennings Environmental Education Center is one of several state parks specifically dedicated to provide environmental education and interpretation to the community.
-A variety of programs are available for children, teachers, and the general public that increase knowledge and awareness of the beauty and importance of our natural resources.
+Jennings Environmental Education Center is one of several state parks specifically dedicated to providing environmental education and interpretation to the community.
+A variety of programs that increase knowledge and awareness of the beauty and importance of our natural resources are available for children, teachers and the general public.
 By taking some time to explore Jennings through its trail network or community programs, visitors can enjoy the outdoors while learning the skills needed to be good stewards of Pennsylvania’s outstanding natural resources.

 Jennings provides a unique combination of prairie and forest, which offers a wide array of resource and education opportunities.
 One of the park’s main features, the 20-acre prairie ecosystem, is home to distinctive prairie plants and the endangered massasauga rattlesnake.
 The most noteworthy and spectacular prairie flower is the blazing star.
 Jennings was the first reserve established in Pennsylvania to protect an individual plant species and remains the only public and protected prairie in the Commonwealth.

-Picnicking: Two picnic areas are available and provide tables and restrooms.
+Picnicking: Two picnic areas provide tables and restrooms.
 The Woodland Picnic Area is behind the center office at the beginning of the Woodland Trails System.
-The Prairie Picnic Pavilion Area overlooks the relict prairie and has a pavilion that seats 50 people.
-The picnic pavilion may be reserved up to 11 months in advance for a fee.
-If unreserved it is free on a first-come, first-served basis.
+The Prairie Picnic Pavilion Area overlooks the relict prairie.
+Its pavilion seats 50 people and may be reserved up to 11 months in advance for a fee.
+If unreserved, the picnic pavilion is free on a first-come, first-served basis.

 Hiking: 5 miles of trails

-The North Country National Scenic Trail passes through the park and utilizes a number of the woodland trails including, Glacier Ridge Trail, Ridge Trail and Black Cherry Trail.
-The North Country National Scenic Trail system is identified by blue blazes.
-This unique trail system will eventually link North Dakota to New York traveling through seven states for a distance of over 3,200 miles.
-More information on the North Country National Scenic Trail is available at the center office.
+North Country National Scenic Trail This national scenic trail passes through Jennings and utilizes a number of the woodland trails, including Glacier Ridge, Ridge and Black Cherry.
+This blue-blazed trail system links North Dakota to New York, traveling through seven states for a distance of over 3,200 miles.
+More information on the North Country National Scenic Trail is available at the center office. www.nps.gov/noco.

 The eastern prairie is a rare ecosystem that is home to the endangered massasauga rattlesnake.
 Although this small and reclusive snake is very timid, it is venomous and visitors should be careful when walking through its home.
-Remain on the mowed paths and stay alert to reduce the chances of an encounter.
+Staying on the mowed paths and keeping alert can reduce the chances of an unexpected encounter

 Explore the Winter Report for the current snow and ice depths.